nmeri17/suphle-docs/src/docs/v1/io/index.md

 	public function reset ():void;

-	public function startNew ():void;
+	public function prolongSession ():void;

 	public function setFlashValue (string $key, $value):void;
 }
 ```

 Default implementation of `Session` connected uses a file-based handler.
-Thus, if you'll prefer to replace this handler, available options are to either override the `Session::startNew` method with an implementation that adequately calls the native `session_set_save_handler` function, or write an adapter for a 3rd-party library dedicated to this purpose.
+Thus, if you'll prefer to replace this handler, available options are to either override the `Session::prolongSession` method with an implementation that adequately calls the native `session_set_save_handler` function, or write an adapter for a 3rd-party library dedicated to this purpose.

 This object is booted and managed automatically by `Suphle\Auth\Repositories\BrowserAuthRepo` at the authentication layer.
 The implication of this is that: